 – NOT FRACKING

-Storelectric’s salt caverns store at pressures that roughly balance the pressure of the rock; fracking is at over ten times that pressure, to crack it.
+- Storelectric’s salt caverns store air at pressures that roughly balance the pressure of the rock; fracking requires over ten times this pressure.

-Fracking introduces grit/sand to keep the cracks open, and noxious chemicals to leach the hydrocarbons; Storelectric introduces no pollutants.
+- Fracking uses grit or sand to keep cracks open, and noxious chemicals to extract hydrocarbons; Storelectric’s technology will introduce no harmful pollutants.

-Our hydrogen storage solutions can either be built new or transform previous gas and petroleum storage sites to multi-use green energy storage sites; providing both electricity storage with Compressed Air Energy Storage (CAES), Hydrogen storage and storage of other products (e.g. synthesised ammonia or methanol) side-by-side.
+Our hydrogen storage solutions can either be built new or transform previous gas and petroleum storage sites to multi-use green energy storage sites, providing electricity storage with Compressed Air Energy Storage (CAES), hydrogen storage and storage of other products (e.g. synthesised ammonia or methanol) side-by-side.

 HOW HYDROGEN CAES WORKS

 CAES™ is a proven energy storage solution; it has been in operation since 1978 in Huntorf in Germany, and since 1992 in McIntosh, Alabama, USA.
 Both plants store compressed air in underground salt caverns, ready to be expanded when required.

 However, they both regenerate electricity by feeding it into a gas-fired power station.